clalil/atm_challenge_2019/README.md

 As an ATM operator
 In order for the right person to make a withdrawal
 I want each person to have a separate account

+ As a ATM operator
+ In order to ensuer that an Account holder can only withdraw
+ funds that he has balance for
+ i want to allow a withdrawal only if there are sufficient funds
+ in the account